domainsofapp/domainsofapp.github.io/_posts/2018-01-04-notable-books.md

 I have read many great books in my past.
 However, until now I have not kept a record.
 Below are some of the more notable ones I have recently read:

-House of Leaves by Mark Z. Danielewski
+House of Leaves -- Mark Z. Danielewski
-Stories of Your Life and Others by Ted Chiang
+Stories of Your Life and Others -- Ted Chiang
+Why Does the World Exist? -- Jim Holt
+The Gate of Heavenly Peace -- Jonathan Spence